anacidre/AngularWorkshop/Step 2: Build your first component.md

 Create a folder named 'coffee-interface' under the coffee-order-app/src/app/ folder:

 ```
-cd coffee-order-app/src/app/
+cd src/app/
 mkdir coffee-interface
 cd coffee-interface
 ```

 This folder will contain the definition of the Coffee class.
-We create the file coffee.model.ts and add the class:
+We need to create the file coffee.model.ts inside that folder (we can do that in the IDE) and add the class:

 ```
 export interface Coffee {